 Do you want to become a professional and successful fashion designer this year?
 Do you want to start a profitable fashion design business?

 If YES, then this article is only what you need to read today.

-Fashion design is art dedicated to the creation of clothing and other lifestyle accessories.
+Fashion design is an art dedicated to the creation of clothing and other lifestyle accessories.

 It involves a set of skills that range from market research and creativity to sketching and fabric selection.

 A fashion designer designs and assists with the production of clothing, shoes and accessories, identifies trends, and selects styles, fabrics, colors, prints and trims for a collection.

 The fashion industry is indeed is a multi-billion-dollar industry and an art of its own, and just like an artist, has no limit to the types or number of creative touches you put to it.

 It has become increasingly attractive so much that one would want to become a fashion designer.